 Students are involved in fieldwork and directed teaching experiences throughout the program.
 The placements provide students with a variety of experiences, covering the wide range of careers that are available after graduation.
 The placements also provide students with the opportunity to implement classroom strategies in professional experiences, enhancing their educational experiences.

 Please note that if you are completing the program without the intention of applying for your teaching licenses, you only complete the two 50 hour placements.
 The other three are only required if you intend to obtain your teaching licenses.

-The ECE4U program classes are offered through an online blended hybrid model.
+The ECE4U program classes are offered through an online hybrid model.
 This means that the coursework is completed mostly online, but there are six face-to-face meeting dates each semester.
 On these dates, classes are held on UW-Whitewater’s campus in Winther Hall, located near the corner of Prairie Street and Starin Avenue.
 The face-to-face meeting dates are requirements of the program.
-Dates are available a year in advance, so please plan ahead.
-You can plan on attending classes on these Saturdays from 8:30 to 3:30, in general.
+Dates are available in advance, so please plan ahead.
+You can plan on attending classes on these Saturdays from 8:30 to 3:30.